 Painting, scrapbooking, textile design, art journaling, mixed media, stencils can be used everywhere, in all techniques.
+How to use stencils?
+For which techniques?
 Amylee talks about it in this post, with a list of the tools and methods you need to know.

 Stencil: Tools, Techniques & Tips

 The perfect tool for creative people who like to work quickly and effectively.
 The stencil makes it easy to reproduce a pattern on any type of support (paper, canvas, textile, wood and many other materials).
 Characters, letters, silhouettes or a nice design, a stencil can take many forms.

 “Stamp it or Spray it” the ideal way to succeed with stencils and minimize blurring.
 The stencilling techniques work best with fresh paint and very little water.
 Extremely handy, it adapts to all situations, as comfortable applying horizontally (on a table) as it is vertically (on a wall).

 Regardless of the method used, the best way is to always try on paper or an old magazine to check the expected result.
 Do not forget to remove stencil from the support before paint dries and hardens.